SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Query_Data_Sources/Get_views.md

 ## Updates

-From DataMiner 10.3.10 onwards, this data source supports [real-time updates](xref:Query_updates).
+From DataMiner 10.3.10/10.4.0 onwards<!-- RN 36789 -->, this data source supports [real-time updates](xref:Query_updates).

-> [!WARNING]
+> [!NOTE]
-> There are no updates yet for views that are deleted.
-That means rows for deleted views will not be removed automatically until you re-execute the query.
+>

-> [!WARNING]
+> - Real-time updates are not yet supported for views that are deleted.
+This means that rows for deleted views will not be removed automatically until the query is executed again.
-> There is no metadata yet for views added through real-time updates, so you won't be able to use those as a view feed.
+> - There is no metadata yet for views added through real-time updates, so you will not be able to use those as a view feed.